chuongg3/NLU-EvidenceDetection/README.md

 - The ModernBERT implementation also uses the [ModernBERT-base](https://huggingface.co/answerdotai/ModernBERT-base) model from HuggingFace

 ### Cloud-stored Models
+The weights of the models are stored as follows:
 - The ModernBERT implementation is stored on HuggingFace:
   - DualEncoderModernBERT: [https://huggingface.co/ddosdub/DualEncoderModernBERT](https://huggingface.co/ddosdub/DualEncoderModernBERT)
 - The Co-Attention Siamese model is stored in the GitHub repository itself: [https://github.com/chuongg3/NLU-EvidenceDetection](https://github.com/chuongg3/NLU-EvidenceDetection)